 The MSW Application for Advanced Standing applicants (who will begin Summer II, 2015) for the 2014-2017 cohort is now available.
 Click on the link below for the

 Indiana University School of Social Work offers a three year part time MSW Program on the Fort Wayne IPFW Campus.
+Our MSW Program is an IUPUI program, not an IPFW program.
+However, IPFW hosts our program in Fort Wayne by providing services, classrooms and office space.
+Students in the MSW Program at the IPFW campus register through IUPUI and are technically IUPUI students.
 Courses are offered on Monday and Wednesday evenings at the IPFW campus from 6:00 p.m. - 8:40 p.m. in order to best accommodate the needs of working professionals.
 Occasionally, on line courses are also offered.

-This program operates on a cohort model and we begin a new cohort every three years.
+The MSW Program in Fort Wayne at IPFW operates on a cohort model and we begin a new cohort every three years.
 Our current cohort began in Summer II, 2014 and we plan to begin another cohort group Summer Session II, 2017.
+Applications for new cohorts will be available in the Fall of the year preceding the start of a new cohort.
+For example, MSW applications for the 2017 chohort are available on this website in the fall of 2016.

 Review of application for the 2015-2016 academic year will begin late in 2014.
 Advanced Standing applications received after January 9, 2015 will not be considered for the 2015-2016 academic year.
 All persons who graduated with BSW degrees in the last 5 years must apply for Advanced Standing to be considered.